 Depending on the number of personal items you need to move, hiring a dedicated moving company may be more cost-effective.
 In this case, knowing what you can and can’t pack is essential when hiring a moving truck.

 The cost of hiring a professional moving company typically depends on the shipment’s weight, mileage traveled, and labor and insurance costs.
 A licensed, trustworthy moving company should allow customers to request a free binding not-to-exceed estimate to protect themselves from receiving a quote that is too good to be true only to find it wasn’t accurate later on.

 While hiring a moving company can be more expensive than renting a truck or moving container, dedicated staff will lift the burden of packing and transporting your items from your shoulders.
 A professional moving company like David McCarthy includes packing services to make moving out of state a convenient, hassle-free experience.
 So you can focus on the rest of your moving to-do list items and leave the heavy lifting to the professionals.

 How David McCarthy Moving Can Help

 If you’re feeling overwhelmed by your big move, contact David McCarthy Moving.
-We’ve been assisting people in moving all over the country for over 30 years, and our services include packing and unpacking, handling valuables and fragile items, and air-conditioned temporary storage for your possessions.
-Talk to our moving experts today to learn more about our residential, commercial and long-distance moving services.
+We’ve assisted people in moving all over the country for over 30 years.
+Our services include packing and unpacking, handling valuables and fragile items, and air-conditioned temporary storage for your possessions.
+Talk to our moving experts today to learn more about our residential, commercial, and long-distance moving services.